pystardust/ani-cli/disclaimer.md

 A browser is a tool, and the maliciousness of the tool is directly based on the user.
 </b>

 This project uses client-side content access mechanisms.
 Hence, the copyright infrigements or DMCA in this project's regards are to be forwarded to the associated site by the associated notifier of any such claims.
-As of writing this is gogoplay
+As of writing this is [allanime](https://allanime.to)

 <b> Do not harass the maintainer. </b>